LuxDL/Lux.jl/README.md

 ## 🆘 Getting Help

-For usage related questions, please use [Github Discussions](https://github.com/LuxDL/Lux.jl/discussions) or [JuliaLang Discourse (machine learning domain)](https://discourse.julialang.org/c/domain/ml/) which allows questions and answers to be indexed.
+For usage related questions, please use [Github Discussions](https://github.com/orgs/LuxDL/discussions) which allows questions and answers to be indexed.
 To report bugs use [github issues](https://github.com/LuxDL/Lux.jl/issues) or even better send in a [pull request](https://github.com/LuxDL/Lux.jl/pulls).

 ## 🧑‍🔬 Citation